brandiw/FunToDoApp/readme.md

 ## Overview

 I didn't get to the part where I store the data anywhere.
 It'd be pretty easy to add, I just ran out of time, and the directions made that part look less important so I focused my efforts elsewhere.
 All other requirements seem to be met.

+`NOTE`: The recruiter mentioned I should do unit tests, but the directions didn't explicitly say so.
+If that was supposed to have been listed on the requirements, then that is another thing I didn't have time for.